 “But now they are holy” 1 Cor.
 7:14

 Understanding that there is no escape from the trials of this life and that Jesus is coming soon, the urgency is to tell others, so that they too will be saved for eternity.
 If God chose to heal all illness in this life then no one who believed in God would be sick, this doesn’t happen.
 If God chose to heal all illness in this life then why wouldn’t He also make all the hungry be fed?
 All the bad rulers replaced with good ones?
 All bad marriages good?
 Why would God choose one group alone to be healed in this life?
-God’s message throughout the Bible is to follow His Son and turn to Him now, and be saved for eternity.
-Turn to God for the Kingdom of Heaven will soon be on earth.
+God’s message throughout the Bible is to follow His Son – turn to Him now, and be saved for eternity when the things which seemed so hard to bear now will become a distant memory.